pmunts/arm-mcu/README.txt

        a while, so it is now built as a library once for each target board and saved in ~/.mbedos.
 This speeds up building and rebuilding applications.
+     * 2 June 2020 -- Upgraded Mbed OS to 5.15.3.
+Also made some minor
+       tweaks to the Mbed OS framework.

 Git Repository